What Are Real Estate Commissions?

-Real estate commission is defined as a fee paid to real estate agents for the services they provide to buyers and sellers of property.
+Real estate commission is defined as a fee paid to real estate agents for their services to buyers and sellers of property.
 This fee is usually a percentage of the total sale price.
-It is customary though not legally mandatory for the seller to pay the commission.
+It is customary, though not legally mandatory, for the seller to pay the commission.

-- Real estate commission is a fee paid to real estate agents for the services they provide to buyers and property sellers.
+- A real estate commission is the fee paid to real estate agents for their services to buyers and property sellers.

 - Average real estate commission rates are usually between 4%-6% of the total purchase price.
 It is split in half between the listing broker and the buyer’s broker.

-- The entire commission structure is negotiable and based on the demand and supply situation.
+- The entire commission structure is negotiable and based on demand and supply.

 - The commission is the only payment brokers receive in return for the hard work, time, and money they invest in the hope that they can sell the property quickly.